ch0m5/Get_Hooked/README.md

 ### Debug Mode
 - F1: Start from the first level
 - F2: Start from beginning of current level
+- F3: Recieve instant damage (Unless on godmode)
-- F9: Debug view (colliders/logic)
+- F9: Debug view (Colliders/Logic)
-- F10: Godmode
+- F10: Godmode (No damage recieved)

 ## Innovation
 * Player accelerates when moving and deaccelerates when trying to stop